unicef-drp/GeoRepo-OS/docs/src/developer/api/guide/index.md

 ![](./img/enrol-api-key-2.png)

-Click on the `icon #1` to see the generated API key or click on the `icon #2` to copy the API key to the clipboard.
-The `Revoke` button can deactivate the API key so the API key cannot be used without removing it from the system.
+Click on `icon 1️⃣` to see the generated API key or click on `icon 2️⃣` to copy the API key to the clipboard.
+The `Revoke` button can deactivate the API key so that the API key cannot be used without needing to remove it from the system.
 The `Delete API Key` button will remove the API key from the system.

 ![](./img/enrol-api-key-3.png)